Kindness in Boston: Helping in a time of need

 KINDNESS IN BOSTON

 These are challenging times for people of Boston and across the world.
 To help fight the spread of COVID-19, we are all being asked to make many changes in the way we live our lives.
-Practicing social distancing, working from home and getting tested if you think you might have the virus are important.
+Practicing physical distancing, working from home and getting tested if you think you might have the virus are important.

 Many people are facing difficult times.
 There is a growing movement in the city through community groups, charities, businesses and individuals to help those in need.
 It is heartening to see that once again, the people throughout the neighborhoods of Boston are reaching out with generosity and kindness.